 - You can make the spice powder ahead of time or when the rice is cooking.

-- Dry roast 2 tbsp peanuts and sesame seeds separately, and keep aside.
+- Dry roast 2 tablespoon peanuts and sesame seeds separately, and keep aside.

 - Roast together red chilies, cumin and peppercorns until lightly toasted.